View Undergraduate Research & Creative Activity at the Statesboro Campus

 Georgia Southern University Armstrong Campus Academic Journals

 Georgia Southern University Armstrong Campus’s student literary and art journal allows students to publish original short stories, short poems and visual art.
-The Calliope advisor is Dr. Robert Terry (email@example.com) Check again soon for an updated submission deadline for original work of fiction, poetry, visual art, or creative non-fiction for the 2017-2018 academic year.
+The Calliope advisor is Dr. Robert Terry (email@example.com).

 Multidisciplinary, National UR Journals